pankajsathe/CounterAppAssignment/README.md

 checkout the updated data using statement:
 $  SELECT * FROM Catalog;
 Step 9: Clean up
-Goto the folder AD-EKS and run below command
+Goto the folder AD-AKS and run below command

 $ terraform apply -destroy